-Now with 10 years of coaching experience, Coach David holds the E License with United States Soccer Federation.
+Now with 10 years of coaching experience, Coach David holds the D License with United States Soccer Federation and the National Youth License.
 David earned his Bachelor’s Degree from SAGU and is a teacher in a local school district.

 Cesar España’s love for coaching lies in building relationships with the kids and using soccer as a ministry tool.
 “Every child can be reached and transformed with the right tools,” he says, “and God is using me and soccer to touch other people’s lives.”